-The Board unanimously recommends a vote "FOR" the approval of the non-binding advisory resolution to approve executive compensation.
+The Board unanimously recommends a vote "FOR" the approval of the non-binding advisory resolution to approve executive compensation of the Company's named executive officers for the year ended December 31, 2019.

 PROPOSAL NO. 3 RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM